Closed

 Directions

 From Darrington, travel 16 miles southeast on the Mountain Loop Scenic Byway.
-The campground is located on the west side of the road at mile post 37, just beyond the junction of Mt.
-Loop and Forest Road 49.
-The final 7.5 miles are graveled single-lane road.
+The campground is located on the west side of the road at mile post 37, just beyond the junction of Mountain Loop and Forest Road 49.
+The final 7.5 miles are along a graveled single-lane section with variable conditions.
 Access via Darrington is recommended as the Barlow Pass section may be gated.

 Amenities